Top

 Index funds take emotion out of the equation.
 Rather than chasing the trending stocks or juggling through news, you are buying a broad market index, like the Nifty 50 or Sensex, which represents the overall economy.
 This way, you are investing in the long-term growth of the entire market.

-How To Start Investing In Index Funds In India
+How To Start Investing In Index Funds In India?

 To begin with your investment journey in index funds, these are some points you must check:

-1. Choose The Right Index
+Step 1: Choose The Right Index

 Not all indices are the same.
 Each one tracks a different segment of the market, and your choice should depend on your risk tolerance, return expectations, and financial goals.
 Here are some of the popular Indian indices you should know: